H0riaa/hbench/readme.md

 **hbench** is a lightweight C++ profiling and benchmarking library designed to measure code execution time.
 It provides a simple API for function benchmarking, manual profiling, and RAII-based scoped timers.

-It uses `std::chrono` high-resolution clocks for accurate measurements and provides execution statistics such as minimum, maximum, average, and median times.
+It uses `std::chrono` high-resolution clocks for accurate measurements and provides execution statistics such as minimum, maximum, average, and median times, with automatic JSON export for benchmark results.

 ## Features